Erich Ludendorff: Western Front (1918)

 With Russia out of the war, the Germans outnumbered the Allies on the Western Front.
 After extensive consultations, OHL planned a series of attacks to drive the British out of the war.
-During the winter all ranks were schooled in the innovative tactics proven at Caporetto and Riga.
+During the winter, all ranks were schooled in the innovative tactics proven at Caporetto and Riga.
 The first attack, Operation Michael, was on 21 March 1918 near Cambrai.
+His infiltration tactics during this campaign have been lauded as military genius.
 After an effective hurricane bombardment coordinated by Colonel Bruchmüller, they slashed through the British lines, surmounting the obstacles that had thwarted their enemies for three years.
-On the first day they occupied as large an area as the Allies had won on the Somme after 140 days.
+On the first day, they occupied as large an area as the Allies had won on the Somme after 140 days.
 The Allies were aghast, but it was not the triumph OHL had hoped for: they had planned another Tannenberg by surrounding tens of thousands of British troops in the Cambrai salient, but had been thwarted by stout defense and fighting withdrawal.
-They lost as many men as the defenders—the first day was the bloodiest of the war.
-Among the dead was Ludendorff’s oldest stepson; a younger had been killed earlier.
+They lost as many men as the defenders — the first day was the bloodiest of the war.
+Among the dead was Ludendorff's oldest stepson; a younger had been killed earlier.
 The Germans were unable to cut any vital railway.
-When Ludendorff motored near the front he was displeased by seeing how: "The numerous slightly wounded made things difficult by the stupid and displeasing way in which they hurried to the rear."
+When Ludendorff motored near the front, he was displeased by seeing how: "The numerous slightly wounded made things difficult by the stupid and displeasing way in which they hurried to the rear."
 The Americans doubled the number of troops being sent to France.

 Their next attack was in Flanders.
-Again they broke through, advancing 30 km, and forcing the British to give back all of the ground that they had won the preceding year after weeks of battle.
+Again, they broke through, advancing 30 km, and forcing the British to give back all of the ground that they had won the preceding year after weeks of battle.
 But the Germans were stopped short of the rail junction that was their goal.
 Next, to draw French reserves south, they struck along the Chemin des Dames.
-In their most successful attack yet they advanced 12 km on the first day, crossing the Marne but stopping 56 km from Paris.
-However each German triumph weakened their army and its morale.
-From 20 March 1918 to 25 June the German front lengthened from 390 km to 510 km.
+In their most successful attack yet, they advanced 12 km on the first day, crossing the Marne but stopping 56 km from Paris.
+However, each German triumph weakened their army and its morale.
+From 20 March 1918 to 25 June, the German front lengthened from 390 km to 510 km.